tannerhelland/vb6-svg/README.md

 As you can imagine, if you are using module- or global- (*ugh*) `svgImage` class instances, they need to be freed **before** calling `StopSVGSupport`, because once resvg is released, SVG management is over.

-7. (Optional) this project must do some manual image processing to allow painting SVGs to arbitrary Windows DCs.
-Performance will be improve significantly if you compile your project to native code with the `Remove Array Bounds Checks` optimization enabled.
+7. *(Optional)* some manual processing is required to allow painting SVGs to arbitrary Windows DCs.
+Performance is significantly improved when compiled to native code with the `Remove Array Bounds Checks` optimization enabled.
 Please do this.

 8. That's it!
 If you encounter any bugs or unexpected behavior, please [file an issue at GitHub](https://github.com/tannerhelland/vb6-svg/issues).

 ### Licensing

 The VB6 portion of this project is available under a Simplified BSD license.
-Full details are provided in LICENSE.md.
+Full details are provided in [LICENSE.md](https://github.com/tannerhelland/vb6-svg/blob/main/LICENSE.md).

 resvg is available under an MPL-2 license.
-Full details are provided in resvg-LICENSE.md.
+Full details are provided in [resvg-LICENSE.md](https://github.com/tannerhelland/vb6-svg/blob/main/resvg-LICENSE.md).

 Many thanks to [Yevhenii Reizner](https://github.com/RazrFalcon) for his work on resvg.